bcwalnja/snippets/README.md

 > Note:
-> Data is saved locally in your browser cache.
+> ----------------------------
+> The app saves its data in the local browser cache.
+If you change browsers or profiles or clear the local cache, it won't find the saved data.